-The project approach involves as many key stakeholders as possible in codes and standards development and coordination and outreach activities to achieve maximum impact.
-These stakeholders include industry partners, standards development organizations, research organizations including other national laboratories, authorities having jurisdiction, local government in locations where projects will be deployed, and trade organizations involved in technology development and deployment.
+The project approach involves integrating the efforts from as many key stakeholders as possible in codes and standards development and coordination and outreach activities to achieve maximum impact.
+These stakeholders include industry partners, standards development organizations, research organizations including other national laboratories, AHJs, local government in locations where projects will be deployed, and trade organizations involved in technology development and deployment.